 Warning Signs You're in Danger of a Stroke, Says CDC

 You're at risk for stroke if you have high blood pressure, heart disease, diabetes, smoke—or don't exercise, are obese, are of an older age, among other factors.
 Knowing the warning signs can make all the difference.
 "During a stroke, every minute counts!
 Fast treatment can lessen the brain damage that stroke can cause," says the CDC.
 "By knowing the signs and symptoms of stroke, you can take quick action and perhaps save a life—maybe even your own."
-Read on—and to ensure your health and the health of others, don't miss these Signs Your Illness is Actually Coronavirus in Disguise.
+Read on—and to ensure your health and the health of others, don't miss these Sure Signs You May Have Already Had COVID.

 You May Have Sudden Numbness or Weakness